voussoir/reddit/README.md

 `password = "12345"`

-Now, when you `import bot`, you can type `bot.username` and get "GoldenSights".
+Now, when you `import bot`, you can type `bot.username` and get "robot".
 You can create as many variables as you want, including useragents and multiple account credentials.